MaMMoS-project/sem_io/README.md

 ```

 The json file will be located in the same folder as the image and will have the name my_image_metadata.json.
+As before, you can process any number of images and/or folders of images with the flag -d.

 <BR>